What is the difference between a British and an American mattress?

 Where can I get an American-style mattress and bed base in the UK?

 There are not really direct comparisons between sizes of American and British mattresses.
 It can therefore be difficult for many people to find their desired American mattress size, shape or style in the United Kingdom!
-However, no matter what size, shape or style you want your mattress to be made, a bespoke American-style mattress can be made specifically for your dimensions by The Odd Mattress Company.
+However, no matter what size, shape or style you want your mattress to be made, a bespoke American-style mattress can be made specifically for your dimensions by The Odd Company.

-At The Odd Mattress Company, we are able to create a box spring base and a mattress to all US and UK dimensions.
+At The Odd Company, we are able to create a box spring base and a mattress to all US and UK dimensions.
 Our box-spring bases can be made as shallow as 4 inches up to any depth required, ensuring your bed is always your preferred height.

-Whether you want an American standard size, or something made bespoke to suit your particular needs, The Odd Mattress Company are here to help!
+Whether you want an American standard size, or something made bespoke to suit your particular needs, The Odd Company are here to help!
 Simply get in touch with us and a member of our team will be more than happy to discuss your requirements in more detail and offer tailored advice.